-Whether you're doing well today or having to fight for every bit of business you can get, you can't have missed the dramatic changes in the technology we all rely on.
+Whether you're doing well today or fighting for every bit of new business, you can't have missed the dramatic changes in the technology we all rely on.

 I believe we're in the middle of a series of massive and interrelated technological revolutions.
-There are 5 areas in particular that I see are directly affecting the clients my team and I look after:
+There are 5 areas that I see are directly affecting the businesses my team and I look after:

-Revolution: Al
+Revolution 1) Al